 - Run Boot Camp, hit

-cmd+spacefrom keyboard on Mac and type Boot Camp in the spotlight search box and then run Boot Camp from search results.
+cmd+spacefrom the keyboard on Mac and type Boot Camp in the spotlight search box and then run Boot Camp from search results.

-- Insert minimum 16 GB USB flash drive in USB port of Mac and click Continue button on Boot Camp window.
+- Insert a minimum 16 GB USB flash drive in USB port of Mac and click Continue button on Boot Camp window.